What-you-ever/PCLKN/README.md

 # PCLKN
-This repository is an official implementation of the paper "Adaptive Pixel Classification and Equivalent Large Kernels for Lightweight Image Super-Resolution".
+This repository is an official implementation of the paper "Adaptive Pixel Classification and Equivalent Large Kernels for Lightweight Image Super-Resolution" for ICME2025.

-**This GitHub account is blank, with no personal information disclosed, and adheres to the double-blind principle.
-We open source our code solely for the purpose of academic exchange.**

 ## 📊 Results
 ### Quantitative Comparison